davonjagah/JagahVA/README.md

 **Transform your WhatsApp into a personal productivity assistant!**

-JagahVA is an open-source WhatsApp bot that helps you set goals, track daily tasks, log progress, and get intelligent reminders—all through simple WhatsApp commands.
+JagahVA is an open-source WhatsApp bot that helps you set goals, track daily tasks, mark progress with simple numbers, and get intelligent reminders—all through simple WhatsApp commands.
 Perfect for personal productivity and habit tracking.

 ## ✨ Features

 - 🎯 **Smart Goal Setting**: Set goals with natural language parsing
 - 📅 **Daily Task Management**: Get curated daily task lists
-- 📝 **Progress Tracking**: Log your progress with simple commands
+- 📝 **Progress Tracking**: Mark goals as completed with simple numbers
 - 📊 **Analytics**: View your productivity statistics and streaks
 - 📅 **Date & Day Tasks**: Set tasks for specific dates and days of the week
 - 🔄 **Weekly Tracking**: Track weekly goals with Sunday as week start